 This guide is intended for faculty who know they have a student with a post-production captioning accommodation in their course and would like to get started ahead of time in preparing to provide this accommodation.
 Please consult the Disability Services guide to post-production captioning accommodations for more information about the overall process.

-There are a few things you can do before the semester starts to make this process move more quickly in the event you do receive a request.
+There are a few things you can do before the semester starts to make this process move more quickly in the event your student does submit their captioning accommodation request.

 - Review your course materials now.
 Check through your course materials for the semester to see if you have any audio or video content – and if you do – make a list of the items and the dates by which the students will need to access them.
 Check to see if captions are available for any of the media and, if so, whether they are accurate.

 Automated captions like those created by YouTube, Zoom Cloud, and Canvas Studio are not accurate enough to meet accommodation requests, and will need to be replaced with human-created captions.
 If the words English (auto-generated) appear in the top-left of a YouTube video when you click the "CC" button to turn on captions in YouTube, then the video will need to be re-captioned by the captioning service.